 4401 N. Frazier St., Conroe

 Seven-Acre Wood is bringing fall to the park throughout the month of October by providing a plethora of pumpkins for kids to pick from at their patch.
 Hay rides, paintball, barrel train rides, and pony rides will round out a full day of family fun.
 The pumpkin patch is open Oct.
 1-31.
-Admission to the park is $6 per person.
-Children 18 months and under are free.
+Admission to the park is $6.50 per person.
+Children 18 months and under are FREE.
 Costs vary by activity, and pumpkins are priced based on their size.
+FREE admission for all on October 26.

 Holy Cross Episcopal Church Pumpkin Patch - Sugar Land